Nick Arcade: Main rounds

 In the main rounds, Mikey would be navigated over a thematic game-board by the teams.
 One team was Red, with the other Yellow (the latter, which was traditionally Blue in most Nickelodeon team-vs.-team game shows, was likely changed due to the Video Zone's blue chroma key setup).
 The game-board was divided into 18 squares, and Mikey was moved around the board in one of four basic directions (up, down, left, or right) toward a "Goal" space on the board.
 When new squares were landed on, various events would be uncovered, including trivia quizzes, video-based puzzles, bonus instant-win prizes, automatic point-adding squares, enemies and "Video Challenges."
 The latter involved one player of the team playing one of five video games in an attempt to beat a certain score or accomplish a certain objective within 30 seconds.
 Regardless of the outcome, both teams kept any prizes won during the first two rounds of the game.

-The object was to get Mikey to the Goal, as discussed above.
-More often than not, the round would end prematurely due to time constraints.
+More often than not, the round would end before Mikey reached the goal space due to time constraints.
 In such cases, Mikey was moved directly to the goal, and a question was asked; the first team to buzz in with the correct answer received the "Goal" points.
 After the round ends, the contents of the remaining squares were revealed.
 Round 2 was played the same way, but with point values doubled.